 Windows updates download massive amounts of data at a time.
 Your computer will do this on it's own schedule without prompting you and has the potential to slow down your network drastically.
 Especially if multiple computers do this all at once!

 This can happen for more than just Windows. iPhone updates are often multiple gigabytes in size (that's a Netflix movie!), imagine if all your phones updated all at once?
 Consider scheduling all updates to be performed overnight when data usage is at its lowest.

 If you have ticked off this checklist one by one and are still experiencing slow Internet, then it may be time to upgrade your service.
 When choosing a new data plan, make sure you ask your ISP as many questions as you can about maximum speeds achievable at your premises and whether the service offered is preferable for your data needs based on your current usage.

 ECN Technology is an Australian ISP based in Brisbane and servicing homes and businesses Australia-wide.
-We offer a range of home and business Internet packages from ADSL2+ to high speed nbn™.
+We offer a range of home and business Internet packages including our high speed nbn™ range.
 Our friendly team are always available to offer the best advice on what data package will best suit your situation, and to help ensure you get the most out of your Internet service.